 Tamanu — also known as Alexandrian laurel, kamani, bitaog, pannay, and sweet-scented calophylum — is a tree that’s native to Southeast Asia, including the Philippines, Thailand, Vietnam, Sri Lanka, Melanesia, and Polynesia.
 Tamanu oil is extracted from the tree’s nuts via cold-pressing.

-The yellow to dark green oil has natural anti-inflammatory, antibacterial, and antifungal properties, making it a time-tested treatment for cuts, scrapes, and other small wounds.
+The yellow to dark green oil has natural anti-inflammatory, antibacterial, and antifungal properties, making it a for cuts, scrapes, and other small wounds.

 Besides topical uses, tamanu oil can be manufactured into biofuel.
 It’s known for its low emissions when burned like other plant-based oils.

 While tamanu oil has many medicinal benefits that might help your psoriasis, don’t believe anyone who’s selling it as a miracle cure.
 There is currently no cure for psoriasis, and there is also no such thing as miracles.
 Because it’s not well-known outside of parts of Southeast Asia, available research on tamanu and its effects on psoriasis is sparse.

 However, it does have properties that make it a likely candidate as a flare-up reducer, and it has been effective at treating the symptoms of other common skin conditions.
 The oil is , particularly linoleic and oleic acid.
 Diets high in linoleic acid, such as diets consumed in , are also associated with lower rates of psoriasis.